Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 History of Video Games

 If your child is interested in video games, why not turn that passion into a learning opportunity?
 Enroll them in live online game development classes led by professionals from top institutions like Google, Stanford, and MIT.
-They’ll learn how to create their own cool games.
+They’ll learn how to create their cool games.
 Start with a free beginner class in Scratch or Roblox game coding and watch their skills grow!

 Global Video Game Market Values